 The site is located on the east side of Bruce Highway.
 A Locality Map is presented in Figure 1 for the purpose of this report, Bruce Highway is taken to run in a north - south direction, directly adjacent to the site.

 The following information is known about the building:

-- The building was a three storey constructed circa 1972. - The building was in use, at the time of the survey, and is used as an Engineering teaching building.
+- The building was a three storey constructed circa 1990. - The building was in use at the time of the survey.